 - A quarter of the U.S. population live and work in areas that face a moderate to high chance for potential damage due to seismic activity2.

 - One-quarter of U.S. residents live in a county that has been ravaged by wildfire during the last 25 years.

 - According to NOAA, in 2017, the U.S. experienced 15 separate billion-dollar weather and climate disasters.
 2017 ties the record year of 2011 for the most billion-dollar disasters.
 The 2017 events include two major floods, seven severe storms (including three major hurricanes to make U.S. landfall), three tropical cyclones, a drought and wildfire – collectively causing 282 fatalities.

 In today’s economy, homeowners and business owners, and communities, are watching every dollar.
 That is why it is important to understand that mitigation is a very sound investment, almost always resulting in significant long-term savings in the event of a loss and r reducing public sector response and recovery costs:

 - Studies show that for every $1 spent on hazard mitigation, up to $6 in future disaster recovery costs are saved.

 - Over the past 20 years, the average number of presidential disaster declarations has risen steadily.

-Over the long-term, mitigation trades off an investment today against future losses.
-This creates a greater sense of inter-generational equity and a way to avoid the need for future generations to pay for damage that could have been reduced or avoided entirely through cost-effective property protection measures taken now.
+- Over the long-term, mitigation trades off an investment today against future losses.
+This creates a greater sense of inter-generational equity and a way to avoid future generations having to pay for damage that could have been reduced or avoided entirely through cost-effective property protection measures taken now.

-We encourage Congress to learn more about mitigation and the cost-effective ways to prepare and strengthen our nation.
+We encourage public officials and individual citizens to learn more about mitigation and the cost-effective ways to prepare and strengthen our nation.